Lecturer in Economics, University of Liverpool Management School

 Institute of Labor Economics (IZA) Research Affiliate

-I am a Postdoctoral Research Fellow at the University of Oxford and an IZA Research Affiliate, currently on the economics job market.
-I received Ph.D. in economics from the University of Pittsburgh in August 2019.
-My main advisors are Prof. Osea Giuntella and Prof. Daniel Berkowitz.
+I am a Lecturer (Assistant Professor) in Economics at the University of Liverpool Management School.
+Previously, I was a Postdoctoral Research Fellow at the University of Oxford's Centre on Migration, Policy and Society (COMPAS).
+I received Ph.D. in Economics from the University of Pittsburgh in August 2019.
+My main advisors were Prof. Osea Giuntella and Prof. Daniel Berkowitz.

 Research areas: labor economics, crime, political economy, and health economics

 My job market paper explores the origins and consequences of the Russian mafia (vory-v-zakone).
 The study uses a unique web scraped dataset containing detailed biographical information of more than 5,000 mafia leaders operating in 15 countries of the (former) Soviet Union between 1916-2018.
 In a related project, I investigate the resilience of the Russian mafia to state repression and collapse throughout the 20th and 21st centuries.
 The study employs a content analysis of 5,000+ leaders' nicknames.